-The healthcare industry is subject to numerous laws, regulations and rules including, among others, those related to government healthcare program participation requirements, various licensure and accreditation standards, reimbursement for patient services, health information privacy and security rules, and government healthcare program fraud and abuse provisions.
-Providers that are found to have violated any of these laws and regulations may be excluded from participating in government healthcare programs, subjected to loss or limitation of licenses to operate, subjected to significant fines or penalties and/or required to repay amounts received from the government for previously billed patient services.
+The healthcare industry is subject to numerous laws, regulations and rules including, among others, those related to government healthcare program participation requirements, various licensure and accreditation standards, reimbursement for patient services from government healthcare programs and private payors, health information privacy and security rules, and government healthcare program fraud and abuse provisions.
+Providers that are found to have violated any of these laws and regulations may be suspended, terminated or excluded from participating in government healthcare programs, subjected to loss or limitation of licenses to operate, subjected to significant fines or penalties, subjected to corporate integrity agreements, deferred prosecution agreements, or other agreements that could subject providers to ongoing compliance obligations, and/or required to repay amounts received from the government for previously billed patient services.